zhouanbo/pipelinedog/README.md

 **label_option**: A string containing a *LEASH* expression that could be used to replace %LABEL% placeholder in the option.

-**output_files**: A array containing the actually output of the pipeline step.
+**output_files**: A array containing the actual output of the pipeline step.
 Notice the difference between *output_files* and *output_option*: *output_option* is required by the pipeline step, and is supplied to it directly; *output_option*, however, is required by PipelineDog and used to generate the *Inputlist* for the next pipeline step.
 In cases that files as the *output_option*, the two keys are relatively the same,  a removal of the *Arrangement* segment from *output_option* expression can return an array for *output_files*.
 In cases that folders as the *output_option*, one need to specify the files inside the folder that needed by next pipeline step to have them generated in the *Inputlist*.

 ## Use Cases